 Our recent Youth Economy Report found that GoHenry children earned a whopping £148 million throughout 2021.
 This sizeable amount came from regular pocket money payments, gifts and for the completion of paid tasks.
 The same report found that children’s weekly earnings now stand at an average of £8.20, a 9% increase on the year before.
 Surprisingly, kids' pocket money payments have risen more than double the average weekly wage growth for adults.

-But how much pocket money is the right amount?
-Should you even give your kids pocket money for doing chores?
+But you are probably wondering how much pocket money you should give to your kids?
+Should you even be giving your kids pocket money for doing chores?
 We’ve looked at a range of sources and feedback from parents to give you the lowdown on pocket money, to help you decide how much pocket money is right for your kids.